Master of Information Technology Program

 - The Rutgers Center for Information Assurance (RUCIA)

-For students who will later pursue doctoral study in information technology or accounting information systems, they will have the opportunities to take many of the same courses as students in the Rutgers Business School doctoral programs in information technology and accounting information systems.
+For students who will later pursue doctoral study in information technology or accounting information systems, they will have the opportunities to take many of the same courses as students in the Rutgers Business School doctoral programs in information technology, accounting information systems, and operations research.

 The Master of Information Technology program does qualify as a Science, Technology, Engineering, or Mathematics (STEM) field for international students that are considering Optional Practical Training (OPT).
 More information about OPT and STEM is available at U.S. Immigration and Customs Enforcement.